-See the section on Engaging Decision-Makers for more details on public participation.
+Opportunities for Input See the section on Engaging Decision-Makers for more details on public participation.
 For big picture or policy issues, you'll want to contact your elected officials.
 You may want to reach out to local organizations like the Bike Walk Knoxville or Together!
 Healthy Knox first, to see if they are already working on the issue you are interested in.

-Generally, the meeting agendas and minutes for council and commission meetings are posted online, and you can ask to be added to the e-mail list to receive them.
+Local Generally, the meeting agendas and minutes for council and commission meetings are posted online, and you can ask to be added to the e-mail list to receive them.
 There is often a short window of opportunity to provide public input.
 List of local planning commissions and city/town/county councils/commissions.

-✓ Stay informed about what's happening in your community.
+Stay informed about what's happening in your community.
 (Attend meetings, keep up with the news, ask to be included on email lists.
-See Chapter 4 for details.)

-- ✓ Work with a local bicycle or pedestrian group. - ✓ Ensure that bicycle and pedestrian issues, especially related to public health, are included in the development of any transportation and land use plans and key projects. - ✓ Remember to check the Board of Zoning Appeals agendas.
-For example, if a developer is requesting to have more driveways than the current zoning allows, that would have a negative impact on the bicycle- and pedestrian-friendliness of that street.
+See Section 4 for details.)
+Work with a local bicycle or pedestrian group.
+Ensure that bicycle and pedestrian issues, especially related to public health, are included in the development of any transportation and land use plans and key project Remember to check the Board of Zoning Appeals agendas.
+For example, if a develope is requesting to have more driveways than the current zoning allows, that would have a negative impact on the bicycle- and pedestrian-friendliness of that street.
 Driveways are potential conflict areas for people on foot and on bicycle.
 Another example would be a request to reduce the required front yard setback (distance from the property line).
-This could potentially increase the pedestrian- and bicycle-friendliness of a development because it means there isn't a parking lot in front of the building, making it easier to access by foot or bicycle.
+This could potentially increase the pedestrian- and bicycle-friendliness of a development because it means there isn't a parking lot in front of the building, makin it easier to access by foot or bicycle.
 There may also be requests to reduce the amount of motor vehicle parking required.
 This could be a good thing, but the BZA may want to require a certain amount of bicycle parking, a transit stop, or other elements that would ensure people can walk or bicycle to the business instead of driving.

-Participation in Planning Commission Process

-Knoxville-Knox County Metropolitan Planning Commission created this guide for input into the MPC meetings and processes.
+KGIS maintains an interactive map of Knox County with many helpful data layers including land use, zoning, sector plan, neighborhood groups (for City of Knoxville), and greenways.
+MPC has an interactive map that shows current and past MPC Cases, including - development plans, rezoning requests, and subdivision proposals.
+View "All MPC Cases" to access all recent filings for an area - Click cases on the map to access documents including staff reports, case summaries and site plans Participation in Planning Commission Process Knoxville-Knox County Metropolitan Planning Commission created this guide for input into the MPC meetings and processes.